-Mr. Byrnes serves as Senior Vice President, Chief Administrative Officer, General Counsel and Secretary.
-Mr. Byrnes joined the Company in June 2003.
-Prior to that Mr. Byrnes served as an attorney in Bank One Corporation's technology group from 2002 to 2003.
+Mr. Byrnes served as an attorney in Bank One Corporation's technology group from 2002 to 2003.
 From 1996 to 2002 Mr. Byrnes was an executive officer at Sterling Commerce, Inc., an electronic commerce software and services company, serving as that company's general counsel from 2000.
 From 1991 to 1996 Mr. Byrnes was an attorney with Baker Hostetler, a national law firm with over 600 attorneys.
 Mr. Byrnes holds a JD (cum laude) from The Ohio State University College of Law, a Master of Business Administration from Xavier University and a Bachelor of Science in engineering (magna cum laude) from Case Western Reserve University.

-Mr. Morem joined the Company in June 2005 and serves as Senior Vice President, Global Business Operations.
+Mr. Morem joined the Company in June 2005 and serves as Executive Vice President, Global Business Operations.
 Prior to his appointment as Senior Vice President, Global Business Operations in January 2008, Mr. Morem served as Chief Administrative Officer of the Company.
 Prior to joining ACI, Mr. Morem held executive positions at GE Home Loans, Bank One Card Services and U.S. Bank.
 Mr. Morem brings more than 25 years of experience in process management, finance, credit operations, credit policy and change management.
-Mr. Morem holds a B.A. degree from the University of Minnesota and a Master of Business Administration from the University of St. Thomas.
+Mr. Morem holds a Bachelor of Arts degree from the University of Minnesota and a Master of Business Administration from the University of St. Thomas.